Pagnell History, Family Crest & Coats of Arms

 Early Origins of the Pagnell family

-Yorkshire.
+The surname Pagnell was first found in Yorkshire.
 However, some of the family were found at Astwood in the union of Newport-Pagnell in Buckinghamshire since early times.
 "This place was at the Conquest surveyed as part of the adjoining parish of Hardmead, and belonged to William Fitzanculph, from whom it descended by marriage to Fulk Paganell, the founder of Newport-Pagnell."
-CITATION[CLOSE]

 Early History of the Pagnell family

-Another 169 words (12 lines of text) covering the years 1180 and 1265 are included under the topic Early Pagnell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pagnell research.
+Another 85 words (6 lines of text) covering the years 1180 and 1265 are included under the topic Early Pagnell History in all our PDF Extended History products and printed products wherever possible.

 Pagnell Spelling Variations